 It’s common knowledge that vinyl records need the occasional clean from time-to-time.
 Used record purchases, in particular, should always be cleaned before they go anywhere near your turntable and stylus.

 Dirty records not only sound bad, but they also exacerbate stylus wear and contaminate your turntable – spreading the muck across your precious vinyl collection.

-What most people don’t realise, is that brand new records actually need cleaning too – ideally before they hit your turntable.
-The reason for this is two-fold:
+What most people don’t realise, is that brand new records actually benefit from a quick clean before you take them for a spin.